ratschlab/mla/README.md

 ## Notes
 - If you prefer to compile `parse_plast.cpp` yourself, we have provided a `Makefile`.
 - If you prefer to compile `PLAST` yourself, we have provided a template `CMakeLists.txt` file in `plast_cmake`.
 Please edit it to point to the `include` directory and static lib of `Bifrost`.
+- Run `metagraph align` to view the help menu listing alignment parameters.
+To list a more advanced set of parameters, run `metagraph align --advanced`.